 If you ask any SEO or blogging expert, they’ll tell you there are hundreds of different link building strategies.
-Some of these can be developed over time, while others are a quick process that will lead to long lasting unique visitors.
+Some of these can be developed over time, while others are a quick process that will lead to long-lasting unique visitors.

 Directories: These are a great opportunity to be found by a variety of readers.
 Be sure, however, that you are picky with the directories that you choose.
 These can look spammy, so go for sites with a high PR that are in your niche, and have good reviews online.

-Internal: If your links look seamless and natural, you can benefit from this often overlooked strategy.
+Internal: If your links look seamless and natural, you can benefit from this often-overlooked strategy.

 Commenting: Find a slew of blogs that you like, and be an active commenter.
-Not only will this give you links pointing back to your site, but gives you a chance to reach new readers.
+Not only will this give you links pointing back to your site, but it gives you a chance to reach new readers.

 Social media: Get your links out on social media sites, and set up your own.
 If your readers spend a lot of time on Pinterest, be sure to include links to related content within your pins, for example.